corda/corda-solutions/docs/source/deployment/node-firewall-deployment.rst

 Installation and Configuration
 ==============================

 These instructions will guide the user through the UAT & PROD configuration to deploy the following components.
+They are intended for firms deploying Corda Enterprise 3.2 and 3.3.
+There are some differences in Corda 4.0 deployment which introduces the concept of a shared Corda Firewall with multiple nodes behind it.

 - Corda Node
 - Corda Vault